Before I Wake (2016 film)

-Before I Wake (also known as Somnia in some international territories) is a 2016 American dark fantasy horror film directed and edited by Mike Flanagan, and co-written by Flanagan and Jeff Howard.
+Before I Wake (also known as Somnia in some international territories) is a 2016 American supernatural dark fantasy horror film directed and edited by Mike Flanagan, and co-written by Flanagan and Jeff Howard.
 The film stars Kate Bosworth, Thomas Jane, Jacob Tremblay, Annabeth Gish, Topher Bousquet and Dash Mihok.
 Before I Wake premiered at the Fantasia International Film Festival on July 31, 2016, and Netflix released it in the United States on January 5, 2018.
 The film grossed over $4.9 million worldwide and received positive reviews from critics.

 Plot

-Jessie and Mark Hobson take in a foster child, eight-year-old Cody Morgan, after their young son Sean dies from an accidental drowning.
+Jessie and Mark Hobson take in a foster child, 8-year-old Cody Morgan, after their young son Sean dies from an accidental drowning.
 Social worker Natalie Friedman informs Mark and Jessie that when Cody was three years old, his mother died of cancer, and that two previous attempts to place him with foster parents were unsuccessful.

 On his first night with the Hobsons, before Cody goes to sleep, he tells Jessie about a nightmarish creature called "the Canker Man".
 Jessie brushes the story off and tells Cody that nightmares cannot harm anyone.
 Later that night, Jessie and Mark are amazed as multicolored butterflies flutter across the living room.
-Mark tries to capture a blue butterfly to show Cody, as he has a liking for butterflies, but when Cody wakes up the butterflies disappear.
+Mark tries to catch a blue butterfly to show Cody, who likes butterflies, but when Cody wakes up, the butterflies are gone.
 The next day at school, he befriends a girl named Annie and antagonizes a mean student named Tate.
 At home, Cody asks Mark who the child in a living room picture is, and Mark replies that it is Sean.
-That night, the couple see their deceased child and try to hug him.
+That night, the couple sees their deceased child and tries to hug him.
 When Cody wakes up, Sean disappears.
-Upon realizing Cody's gift of making his dreams become reality, Jessie shows Cody home videos of Sean.
+Upon realizing Cody's gift for making his dreams a reality, Jessie shows him home videos of Sean.
 Her dead son appears and acts out scenes from the videos.
 Days later, Mark accuses his wife of using Cody for his gift instead of loving him and takes down the pictures of Sean.

 Cody falls asleep at school, and "the Canker Man" appears before Tate and devours him, while Annie watches in horror and screams, waking him up.
 Meanwhile, Jessie goes to a doctor and complains that Cody has trouble sleeping.
 The doctor prescribes medication.
 She mixes it with Cody's drink, unbeknownst to Mark.
-That night Sean again appears before them but resembles the Canker Man, and Mark cannot wake Cody up.
+That night, Sean again appears before them, this time resembling the Canker Man, and Mark cannot wake Cody.
 The Canker Man devours Mark and knocks Jessie unconscious.
 She wakes as Cody calls 911.
 Suspicious of Mark's sudden disappearance and suspecting domestic violence, social services takes Cody away to an orphanage.